bacqueyrisses/nextai/README.md

 ### ✦ Made with love by Enzo ✦
 I am passionate about Next.JS and excited to share this project with fellow developers.
 Next AI is a product of love and dedication to the dev community.

-Feel free to explore Next AI and give any suggestions!
+Feel free to explore NextAI and give any suggestions!